-Section 162(m) of the Code limits the amounts that may be deducted by a public company for compensation paid to certain individuals to \$1,000,000 except to the extent that compensation in excess of \$1,000,000 is "qualifying performance-based compensation" as defined by Section 162(m).
-None of the compensation paid to the NEOs for 2015 was considered qualifying performance-based compensation and therefore, the Company's ability to deduct such compensation was subject to the \$1,000,000 limit.
-The Committee intends to maintain flexibility to pay compensation that is not deductible when the best interests of the Company make that advisable.
-In approving the amount and form of compensation for the NEOs, the Committee will continue to consider all elements of the cost to the Company of providing such compensation, including the potential impact of Section 162(m).
+The Committee believes that our stockholders' interests are best served by not restricting the Committee's discretion in structuring compensation programs, and thus the Committee intends to maintain flexibility to pay compensation that is not entirely deductible when the best interests of the Company make that advisable.
+In approving the amount and form of compensation for the NEOs, the Committee will continue to consider all elements of the cost to the Company of providing such compensation, including the potential impact of Section 162(m) of the Code.